 Land and agriculture remain critically important sources of livelihood across Africa, even as rates of urbanization begin to increase.
 Yet rural poverty continues to be a major feature of African societies.
 Can policies that secure access to land and natural resources, and promote agricultural development, contribute to a wider process of social and economic renewal?
 What other sectors are also in need of investment and growth?
 Does this require a re-thinking of the classical Agrarian Question in the conditions of the 21st Century?

-On Tuesday, three leading scholars located in different parts of the continent will debate these thorny questions: Prof Kojo Amanor from the Institute of African Studies at the University of Ghana; renowned scholar Prof Issa Shivji from the University of Dar es Salaam, and UWC’s prof Ruth Hall.
+On Tuesday 14 May 2019, three leading scholars located in different parts of the continent debated these thorny questions: Prof Kojo Amanor from the Institute of African Studies at the University of Ghana; renowned scholar Prof Issa Shivji from the University of Dar es Salaam, and UWC’s prof Ruth Hall.